adam3smith/lis546_Sp24/content/tidy-data.md

 <br>
 By separating the values into their own columns we know have a tidy dataset that includes four variables for each observation.
 Again, the explanation of units of measurement and the calculation used to creat the "GDP per capita" column should be included in the metadata.

-### Gathering
+### Combining
-Gathering variables is the exact opposite of separating - instead of having multiple values in a single variable, a data collector may have gone overboard in recording their observations and unintentionally created a dataset that is too granular (that is, has too much specificity).
+Combining variables is the exact opposite of separating - instead of having multiple values in a single variable, a data collector may have gone overboard in recording their observations and unintentionally created a dataset that is too granular (that is, has too much specificity).
 Generally, granular data is good - but it can also create unnecessary work for performing analysis or interpreting data when taken too far.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}